raspberrypilearning/secret-agent-chat/worksheet.md

 	def encrypt(plaintext, sheet):
 	```

-1. Once you start encrypting the plaintext, you will need to store the cipher text.
+1. Once you start encrypting the plaintext, you will need to store the ciphertext.
 You can use an empty string to do this.

 	```python
 	def encrypt(plaintext, sheet):